 2 large eggs, room temperature

 powdered sugar for dusting

-Before I start make sure that all the ingredients are room temperature so the yeast can activate.
-Combine the milk, sugar, yeast, salt, eggs, and the flower.
+Before you start, make sure that all of the ingredients are room temperature so the yeast can activate.
+Combine the milk, sugar, yeast, salt, eggs, and the flour.
 Mix on low speed until well combined.
 Cut up the butter into cubes.
 Change to a dough hook.
-Turn on the mixer to low speed and add the butter one cube at a time until all well combined.
+Turn on the mixer to low speed and add the butter, one cube at a time, until the mixture is well combined.

 Let the dough rise for about an hour until doubled in size.
-Kneed the dough for about 5 minutes or until not stick.
+Kneed the dough for about 5 minutes or until it's not sticky anymore.
 Divide the dough into 4 sections and roll out the dough.
-Using a pizza cutter cut the dough into 8 triangular pieces.
-Place about a tablespoon of jam and the end of each triangle dough piece.
+Using a pizza cutter, cut the dough into 8 triangular pieces.
+Place about a tablespoon of jam on the end of each triangle dough piece.

-Fold the edge of the dough over and pinch together on the ends and keep rolling until in a crescent shape.
-Place them onto a pan and let proof for about 30 minutes.
+Fold the edge of the dough over and pinch together on the ends.
+Keep rolling until in a crescent shape.
+Place them onto a pan and let sit for about 30 minutes.
 Preheat the oven to 350 degrees F.

-Dust the rolls with some powdered sugar and its ready to eat! :)
+Dust the rolls with some powdered sugar and they ready to eat! :)

 Enjoy!
 Thank you for visiting my blog!